frissyn/dstrap.cr/README.md

 # dstrap

 `dstrap` is a simple script made to get the most useful information about your current working directory.
-Made with Crystal for Linux systems, it's the perfect supplement to commands like `ls -la`
+Made with Crystal for Linux systems, it's the perfect supplement to commands like `ls -a`.

 ### Installation: